Skip to main content

 Module description

-Geographic Information Science (GISc) refers to the theory, practice and the effective use of geo-informatic technologies such as Geographical Information Systems (GIS) for the description, explanation, and prediction of spatial patterns and processes.
-The course aims to lay the groundwork in GISc and is suitable for those who wish to gain introductory theoretical knowledge as well as practical skills in GIS.
-The module consists of five topics, each of which is delivered in two sessions:
+Geographic Information Science (GISc) refers to the theory, practice and effective use of geo-informatic technologies such as Geographical Information Systems (GIS) for the description, explanation and prediction of spatial patterns and processes.
+We aim to lay the groundwork in GISc so the module is ideal if you wish to gain introductory theoretical knowledge as well as practical skills in GIS.

-• A lecture on principle and theory of the topic
+- a lecture on principle and theory of the topic

-• A lab session to gain practical skills in GIS.
+- a lab session to gain practical skills in GIS.
 The topics cover the essential concepts in GIS such as geo-referencing systems, spatial data models, and the foundation for map production and geo-visualisation.

-This course will use a specialist GIS software package ArcGIS.
-We are able to provide you with a free copy of ArcGIS which expires after one year.
-It gives you the opportunity to undertake substantial part of the self-paced practical elements using a home computer with internet connection.
+We will use a specialist GIS software package, ArcGIS, which we can provide free for one year, after which it expires.
+This gives you the opportunity to undertake a substantial part of the self-paced practical elements using a home computer with internet connection.

 Learning objectives